open-metadata/OpenMetadata/docs/integrations/connectors/vertica.md

 ---
 description: >-
-  This guide will help you install and configure the Redshift Usage connector and run metadata ingestion workflows manually.
+  This guide will help you install and configure the Vertica connector and run metadata ingestion workflows manually.
 ---

-# Redshift Usage
+# Vertica

 ## **Requirements**

-Using the OpenMetadata Redshift Usage connector requires supporting services and software.
+Using the OpenMetadata Vertica connector requires supporting services and software.
 Please ensure that your host system meets the requirements listed below.
 Then continue to follow the procedure for installing and configuring this connector.

 ### **OpenMetadata (version 0.8.0 or later)**